 A deep drainage ditch was constructed outside the entrance to the Lake.
 This ditch carries runoff and storm water from the woods and Washington Grove Lane around the area of the Lake.
-A wooden bridge spans the ditch and has survived the recent passage of a large drilling rig.
+A woodenconcrete culvert is used to span bridge spans the ditch-allowing access to the Lake.and has survived the recent passage of a large drilling rig.